42BV/rest-convention/01-introduction.md

 ## A REST convention

-This document represents the REST convention for the Dutch company 42.
+This document represents the REST convention for the Dutch company [42](http://dontpanic.42.nl/).
 With this document we want to give you guidelines on how to design a REST API.
-We hope that by having a REST convention that the API's that we will produce are of a higher quality.
+We hope that by having a REST convention that the APIs that we will produce are of higher quality and consistency.

 Also this convention may serve as a learning tool for beginning programmers.
 That is why we have chosen to make this document [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html)